1986 Stanley Cup playoffs: (A2) Montreal Canadiens vs. (A4) Hartford Whalers

 This was the second playoff series between these two teams.
-Montreal won the only previous meeting in a three-game sweep in the 1980 Preliminary Round.
+Montreal won the only previous meeting in a three-game sweep in the 1980 preliminary round.

-The upstart Whalers pushed the eventual Stanley Cup Champions to the limit before falling.
+The upstart Whalers pushed the eventual Stanley Cup champions to the limit before falling.
 Claude Lemieux scored the series-winning overtime goal for Montreal.

 (P2) Washington Capitals vs. (P4) New York Rangers

 This was the first playoff series between these two teams.

 Clarence Campbell Conference

 (N3) St. Louis Blues vs. (N4) Toronto Maple Leafs

 This was the first playoff series between these two teams.

+In the series-deciding game seven, Kevin LaVallee scored the game-winning goal with just under twelve-and-a-half minutes left to send the Blues to the conference finals.

 (S1) Edmonton Oilers vs. (S2) Calgary Flames

 This was the third playoff series meeting between these two teams.
 Edmonton won both previous meetings, including their most recent meeting in seven games in the 1984 Smythe Division Finals.

 The deciding goal of game seven between the Oilers and Flames was scored five minutes into the third period when Edmonton's Steve Smith attempted a cross-ice pass from the side of his own net and the puck struck goaltender Grant Fuhr's leg and went into the Edmonton goal.
 This goal is significant because it eliminated the Oilers from the playoffs and prevented them from possibly winning a third straight Stanley Cup.
 To date this is the Flames' only playoff series victory over the Oilers.